Skip to main content

 • Smart meter (install by utility provider)

-• Telephone line (Not in Flats)
+• Telephone line (non-flat)

 Statutory consents may still be required, particularly if their home is listed or in a conservation area, the customer will be responsible for investigating and obtaining these.
 If you are unsure of the materials, you will be disturbing in the course of the works please contact your Neighborhood Coach.